TyRoXx/protolang0/README.txt

 Good chances to work, but tested infrequently:
 	- Clang 3.2

-Currently unsupported compilers due to obscure errors or missing C++11 features:
-	- Visual C++ 2010
+	- Visual C++ 2013 (earlier versions do not work because they do not have variadic templates)

 TyRoXx
 tyroxxxx@gmail.com